Acacia pinguiculosa

 Acacia pinguiculosa is a shrub of the genus Acacia and the subgenus Plurinerves that is endemic to an area of south western Australia.

 Description

-The shrub typically grows to a height of 0.3 to 1.5 m and is densely branched shrub that normally has a rounded habit.
+The shrub typically grows to a height of 0.3 to 1.5 m and is a densely branched shrub that normally has a rounded habit.
 It has glabrous or sometimes hairy branchlets.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The glabrous and evergreen phyllodes are ascending to erect and have a linear or obovate to oblanceolate-oblong shape and are substraight to slightly incurved.
-The smooth fleshy phyllodes have a length of 10 to 30 mm and a width of 1 to 7.5 mm and have one to five nerves per face when flat orsix to eight nerves per face when more cylindrical.
+The smooth fleshy phyllodes have a length of 10 to 30 mm and a width of 1 to 7.5 mm and have one to five nerves per face when flat or six to eight nerves per face when more cylindrical.
 It blooms from August to October and produces white-yellow flowers.